 The Autoimmune Protocol (AIP) is a diet designed for autoimmune disease sufferers to reduce inflammation, balance hormones and help promote healing.
-But what is it, exactly?
+But what is AIP, exactly?
 And is it right for you?

-I get asked a lot of questions about AIP, so I thought I would do a series of posts to help answer some questions and provide some easy-to-digest (pun intended) information for y’all.
+I get asked a lot of questions about the AIP diet, so I thought I would do a series of posts to help answer some questions and provide some easy-to-digest (pun intended) information for y’all.
 My hope is that this series will help you understand how this healing protocol works, as well as how to incorporate it into your life more easily.

-First up in the three-part series: What is the Autoimmune Protocol (AIP)?
+First up in the series: What is the Autoimmune Protocol (AIP)?

 Autoimmune disease is an epidemic in our modern society.
 There are currently more than 24 million individuals with one or more autoimmune disease, in the US alone.
 And there are over 90 known autoimmune diseases.
 Some of the most common autoimmune diseases (Hashimoto’s, type I diabetes, celiac, multiple sclerosis, and rheumatoid arthritis) are just the tip of the iceberg.
 There are also no known cures for any autoimmune disease, and most require lifelong treatment.
 Additionally, having one autoimmune disease means you are at an increased risk of developing another.